 - Ensuring that the work environment and work practices are assessed and modified to the needs of individuals, where necessary

 - Managing health-related risks in the workplace.

-How about employees?
-Clearly people want to work in safe environments.
-Even those who love their jobs would not want to work in an environment that poses uncontrolled risks to their health.
-If risks are managed at work then people can continue to work safely and there is a lot to be gained from remaining in work in terms of financial standing, and improved self-esteem and confidence.
+Let’s not forget that employees stand to gain from occupational health too.
+People want to work in safe environments – even those who love their jobs would not want to work in an environment that poses uncontrolled risks to their health.
+If risks are managed at work then people can continue to work safely and benefit from some of the broader benefits of working, such as financial standing, and improved self-esteem and self-confidence.

 This is all very well, but what about sickness absence, which continues to be such a major drain on the economy?
 After a small drop in absence levels in 2012, absence is back up to the levels observed in 2010 and 2011 at an average of 7.6 days per employee, according to the CIPD/Simplyhealth Absence Management Survey in 2013.
 The direct costs of sickness absence amounted to £14bn across the UK economy in 2012 (CBI’s Absence and workplace health survey 2013) and there are a number of indirect costs associated with sickness absence too, such as lost productivity or reduced customer service, which are harder to quantify and assign a cost to.

 Sickness absence is the bane of many an organisation, particularly smaller ones.
 It is difficult for employers to arrange temporary cover at short notice (especially for specialist tasks) when employees are off work.
 Costs start to rocket as others are drafted in to cover the absent employee, which increases their workload and pressure, disrupts the workflow and potentially causes them to miss deadlines.